You’ve seen it while driving down the Parkway. It’s too large and too cheesy lookin’ to miss.

 “This ride transports you back in time … to the 1960s to be specific.”

-It may be worth noting, that at the time of this writing, Jurassic Jungle Boat Ride is rocking a 2.9 star review on Google.
+It may be worth noting, that at the time of this writing, Jurassic Jungle Boat Ride is rocking a 3.0-star review on Google.

-And finally, and I believe this to be the strongest pro tourist trap argument, their phone doesn’t seem to actually work.
+And finally, on my last visit, I noticed that the phone doesn’t seem to actually work.

 To be clear, it rings.
-It just doesn’t ring at the actual attraction.
-And no one ever answers the call.
+But no one ever seems to answer the call.

-We tried calling the attraction using the phone number listed on their website multiple times beforehand to no avail.
+In fact, I tried calling the attraction using the phone number listed on their website to no avail.

 Upon arrival, I happened to notice a landline phone sitting next to the ticket agent.

 Curious, I decided to call the number one more time while standing beside their ticket booth.
-Spoiler alert, the phone never rang.
+And the phone never rang.

 I don’t think I’m alone in that experience either, as several Google reviews have mentioned the same complaint.